antimof/UxPlay/README.txt

 "out of the box", using a choice of plugins.
 Gstreamer decoding is plugin agnostic, and uses accelerated GPU decoders if available.
 For Intel integrated graphics, the VAAPI plugin is preferable.
-VAAPI is open-source, and supports some AMD systems, as well as Intel, and open-source "Nouveau" NVIDIA drivers.
+VAAPI is open-source, and in addition to Intel, can support supports some AMD GPU's (the open-source "Nouveau" NVIDIA drivers are also in principle supported when supplemented with firmware extracted from the proprietary drivers).

 For NVIDIA graphics with the proprietary drivers (and CUDA), the nvdec plugin (recently renamed nvh264dec) can be used for accelerated video